GraphBench: Next-generation graph learning benchmarking: Experimental setup

 \subsection{Hyperparameter selection}

 Here, we provide the hyperparameters used in training our baseline models for each task.
 We note that in most cases, no extensive hyperparameter search was conducted for the baseline models.
+We highlight the hyperparameters included in the sweep for each dataset below:

+For blueksy datasets we sweeped over learning rates $\{1e^{-3},2e^{-3},5e^{-4}\}$ for all models and for the number of layers $l \in \{2,3,4,6,8\}$ and hidden dimension $\{128,192,384\}$.
+We further included residual connections and feed-forward MLP layers in all GNNPlus architectures.

+Regarding electronic circuits, we provide results obtained from a hyperparameter sweep over learning rates $\{1e^{-3},2e^{-3},5e^{-4}\}$, RWSE encoding dimension $\{4,8,16\}$, and number of layers $\{3,6\}$.

+For CO datasets we sweep over the following learning rates $\{1e^{-3},2e^{-3},5e^{-4}\}$ and use the six layers across all models.

+Across all algorithmic reasoning tasks, we conducted hyperparameter tuning with the following selection of hyperparameters.
+For GIN and GT over learning rates $\{1e^{-4},2e^{-4},3e^{-4}\}$ with the exception of steiner tree tasks, where we also considered $\{1e^{-3},2e^{-3}\}$.
+Furthermore, layer choices are given by the following $\{6,16\}$ and PE encoding dimension and type: $\{4,8,16,32\}$ and $\{RWSE, LPE\}$.
+In contrast to this, the GNNPlus methods are tuned with the following hyperparameter budget: learning rates $\{1e^{-3},2e^{-3},5e^{-4}\}$, PE encoding dimension $\{4,8,16\}$ and layer choices $\{3,4\}$

+For SAT solving, we used automatic hyperparameter selection via SMAC3.
+The process is outlined in \autoref{sec:hpo}.